YASKAWA Standard Interface Commands

 {Ext}

-This parameter specifies the external axis data.
-Unit: millimeters.
-If a 7th axis exists and is controlled by the robot on site, this parameter must be set to the specific external exist data.
+This parameter specifies the external axis data, in millimeters.
+If a 7th axis exists and is controlled by the robot on site, this parameter must be set to the specific external axis data.
 Otherwise, this parameter must be set to 0.

 Output Parameters